markusdumke/reinforcelearn/README.md

 ---

-Logo is modification of https://www.r-project.org/logo/.
+Logo is a modification of https://www.r-project.org/logo/.